IT4063C-Fall24/final-project-Anusk167/README.md

 ## Self Assessment and Reflection

 <!-- Edit the following section with your self assessment and reflection -->
+This project was a culmination of everything that we learned and felt like something that I would work on professionally.
+It was a lot of learning and I believe that the project has prepared me to handle such tasks with a newfound confidence.

 ### Self Assessment
 <!-- Replace the (...) with your score -->